 Rom 12:6-8 Having gifts that differ according to the grace given to us, let us use them: if prophecy, in proportion to our faith; (7) if service, in our serving; the one who teaches, in his teaching; (8) the one who exhorts, in his exhortation; the one who contributes, in generosity; the one who leads, with zeal; the one who does acts of mercy, with cheerfulness.

-Looking at all the different gifts mentioned, some of them don’t seem to be something that would be divinely given such as the ability to speak in a different language or the ability to prophesy.
+Looking at all the different gifts mentioned, some of them don’t seem to be something that would be divinely given such as the ability to speak in a different language.
 However, all of the things mentioned are gifts that each person in the church at the time supposedly possessed.
 Something to notice is that with the exception of prophecy, most all of the gifts can be obtained naturally and not just supernaturally.
-For instance, I can have faith, speak another language (“tongues” refers to foreign languages: Acts 2:4-12), and have faith through a natural working of God rather than a supernatural.
+For instance, I can have faith without a supernatural interference as well as naturally learn to speak another language (“tongues” refers to foreign languages: Acts 2:4-12).
 So all gifts except for prophesy can be obtained naturally, but we also have evidence from the Bible that the gifts were supernaturally obtained.

 III.
 Why did God Give Spiritual Gifts?